TREX-CoE/aiida-champ/docs/source/user_guide/get_started.rst

     verdi run test_submit.py        # submit test calculation verdi calculation list -a  # check status of calculation

-If you have already set up your own aiida_diff code using ``verdi code setup``, you may want to try the following command::
+If you have already set up your own aiida_champ code using ``verdi code setup``, you may want to try the following command::

-    diff-submit  # uses aiida_diff.cli
+    champ-submit  # uses aiida_champ.cli

 Available calculations
 ++++++++++++++++++++++

-.. aiida-calcjob:: DiffCalculation
+.. aiida-calcjob:: champCalculation
-    :module: aiida_diff.calculations
+    :module: aiida_champ.calculations